 Dear Residents of Los Alamos County:

-Are your cupboards as bare as Old Mother Hubbard’s?
-Then visit your local Smith’s Food and Drug Center in Los Alamos or White Rock on Saturday May 9th and a Cub Scout will be waiting to accept your donations (one day only).
-If you’ll be out of town on May 9th, then you can leave donations year-round at the Aquatic Center or at Los Alamos County Social Services at 1505 15th Street during regular business hours.
+Is your cupboard as bare as Old Mother Hubbard’s?
+Then visit your local Smith’s Food and Drug Center in Los Alamos or White Rock where a Cub Scout will be waiting to accept your donations Saturday, Nov.
+22 only.
+If you’re out of town during the Food Drive, then you can leave non-perishable donations year-round at the Aquatic Center or the Los Alamos County Social Services at 1505 15th St. during regular business hours.

-Macaroni & cheese, 100 percent juices in ½ gal plastic, canned fruits & vegetables, boxed mashed potatoes, low-fat/salt canned meats (tuna, chicken, salmon), low-sugar cereals, spaghetti sauce, noodles & other pasta, tuna & chicken helpers, hearty-style soups, beef stew, canned meals (e.g. spaghettios/Chef Boy R Dee), tomato products, sugar, flour, cooking oil, jelly/jam, peanut butter, canned beans & dried pinto beans, rice, powdered milk, coffee & teas, salad dressings, mayonnaise, crackers and cookies.
+Macaroni andcheese, 100 percent juices in half gallon plastic, canned fruits and vegetables, boxed mashed potatoes, low-fat/salt canned meats (tuna, chicken, salmon), low-sugar cereals, spaghetti sauce, noodles and other pasta, tuna and chicken helpers, hearty-style soups, beef stew, canned meals (e.g. spaghettios/Chef Boy R Dee), tomato products, sugar, flour, cooking oil, jelly/jam, peanut butter, canned beans and dried pinto beans, rice, powdered milk, coffee and teas, salad dressings, mayonnaise, crackers and cookies.
 Especially for Kids: healthy school lunch items; small 100 percent juice boxes, granola bars, snack crackers, fruit cups, nuts, small puddings and jello, paper towels, toilet paper, laundry detergent, and personal care products (bath soap, shampoo, deodorant, razors, shaving cream, tooth brushes and toothpaste).
 No diapers are needed at this time and please remember NO GLASS containers!